Dance in Cuba

 In 1989 the Ministry of Culture of Cuba established a plan to create new artistic projects and promote a new approach to the work of dance companies.
 Today there are 60 professional dance companies with the support of the Ministry of Culture, the National School of Arts and the University of the Arts.

 Through this exciting program, you will experience contemporary and popular dance in Cuba.
-Our educational activities will take place through private presentations by dance companies and guided visits to cultural centers, museums and evening venues.
+Our educational activities will take place through private presentations by dance companies and guided visits to cultural centers and evening venues.

 Program Package Fees

 Double $2400 p.p.